Table of Contents

-We won’t go into to much details of SaaS benefits, it’s been covered time and time again, but clearly more and more people are adopting SaaS based software services.
+We won’t go into too many details of SaaS benefits, it’s been covered time and time again, but clearly, more and more people are adopting SaaS-based software services.

 Local deployments have simply become the technology of yesterday.
-Support, maintenance, redundancy, downtime all have much hidden costs when software is based locally, so clearly you should be looking at SaaS based project management tools.
+Support, maintenance, redundancy, downtime all have many hidden costs when the software is based locally, so clearly you should be looking at SaaS-based project management tools.

 Recommendation: Software as a Service or Cloud-based services are the way of the present + future.
 Your choice should ideally be a SaaS service.